danieltorscho/CI_Template_lib/README.md

 CI_Template_lib
 ===============

-Simple template library with some core functionalities to simplify the development process for CodeIgniter 2.x
+Simple template library with some core functionalities to simplify the development process for CodeIgniter 2.x.

 How to use
 ===============
-1. Extract all files to your project root project.
-On fresh CI2 installation, make sure to overwrite all files.
+1. Extract all files to your project root directory.
+Make sure to overwrite all files if prompted.
-2. Open `app/config/autoload.php`, add `'template'` to `$autoload['libraries']` and `$autoload['config']`
+2. Open `app/config/autoload.php`, add `'template'` to `$autoload['libraries']` and `$autoload['config']`.
-2. Edit your template configuration file `application/config/template.php`
+2. Edit your template configuration file `application/config/template.php`.
-3. Navigate to `yourwebsite.dev/index.php/welcome`
+3. Navigate to `yourwebsite.dev/index.php/welcome`.

-Template library handles most of the views logic on it's own.
-With simple `$this->template->load();` call inside the controller's method, it will automatically creates a `pagetitle`, `pagename`, `scripts`, `stylesheets` and subload a corresponding view file `controller/method.php` if nothing was provided in `load()` function.
+Template library handles most of the views logic on its own.
+With simple `$this->template->load();` call inside the controller's method, it will automatically create `pagetitle`, `pagename`, `scripts`, `stylesheets` variables and subload a corresponding subview file `controller/method.php` if nothing was provided in `load()` function.

 Documentation